Erie currently requires everyone age 2 and up to wear a mask in our health centers.

 Can I be vaccinated against MPV at Erie?

 Erie has a limited supply of MPV vaccine (called Jynneos), and at this point we are only able to offer it to a limited group of Erie patients, whom we are contacting directly.
 But a list of healthcare providers who have received doses of the vaccine can be found on the Chicago Department of Public Health website.
-Note: the supply of MPV vaccine is limited at this time, and these locations may not have appointments available.
-Check back often, as this list is growing!
-Keep an eye out for community events that may offer vaccination as well.
+Note: the supply of MPV vaccine may be limited, and these locations may not have appointments available.
+Check back often and keep an eye out for community events that may offer vaccination as well.

 At this time, to be eligible for MPV vaccination you must: